SamKhoze/ComfyUI-DeepFuze/README.md

 ![DeepFuze Openai_Node](https://github.com/SamKhoze/ComfyUI-DeepFuze/blob/main/images/DeepFuze_Openai_LLM_Node.jpg)
 ![DeepFuze Openai_Node](https://github.com/SamKhoze/ComfyUI-DeepFuze/blob/main/images/DeepFuze_Openai_LLM.jpg)

 The "LLM Integration" node is used to incorporate LLM (Language Model) into the voice cloning process.
 You can input your dialogue and configure parameters, and the AI-generated texts will be employed for voice cloning.
 Furthermore, you can utilize this node in place of ChatGPT to produce text from LLM or to ask any questions in the same manner as you would with ChatGPT.
-You can view the output of the DeepFuze_LLM by connecting the LLM_RESPONSE to "Display Any" node from [rgthree-comfy](https://github.com/rgthree/rgthree-comfy)
+You can view the output of the DeepFuze_LLM by connecting the LLM_RESPONSE to the "Display Any" node from [rgthree-comfy](https://github.com/rgthree/rgthree-comfy) this node also can be used for prompt generations and any nodes input texts.

 **Input Types:**
 - `user_query`: Type your dialogues.